 Published in ReadWrite on 10 Dec 2018

-As traditional broadcasting channels lose ground to emerging competitors, all signs point to over the top services as the future of streaming television.
-The $46.5 billion in revenue that OTT channels earned over the course of 2017 is projected to grow to $83.4 billion by 2022, and OTT growth is second only to virtual reality in the media industry.
+As traditional broadcasting channels lose ground to emerging competitors, all signs point to over-the-top services as the future of streaming television.
+The $46.5 billion in revenue that OTT channels earned over the course of 2017 are projected to grow to $83.4 billion by 2022, and OTT growth is second only to virtual reality in the media industry.

 Read the full article >